RX 100 (film): Critical reception

 Baradwaj Rangan of Film Companion South called it "a generic angry young man's generic love story, until a solid twist turns everything on its head".
 Suhas Yellapantula of The Times of India stated "Take away the blood and gore and there's a story here.
 RX 100 touches a rather unexplored subject but falters in its execution.
 You can't help but wonder why the director plays around with so many different camera angles and tries to create a dark setting.
 RX 100 has sex, tears and a lot of blood, but the essence of the film is somewhere lost in between.
 Just like that RX 100 bike which is in focus all the time, but in reality, is insignificant."

 Srivathsan Nadadhur of The Hindu wrote about the film that "Director Ajay Bhupathi's raw storytelling is a plus for RX 100, the narrative borders on voyeurism at times, but the filmmaker displays enough maturity to not make it seem crass.
 His inexperience still shows, though, too many moments of nothingness, an indulgent screenplay goes overboard in exploring the angst of the male protagonist.
 The second hour is inconsistent, the intensity of a full-blown action-romance is amiss despite potent writing.
 The lead protagonist Karthikeya gets a dream role, yet it's too big a shoe to fill in his debut."

 Awards and nominations

-Remake and sequel
+Remakes and sequel

-The film was planned to be remade in Tamil with Aadhi Pinisetty but the film never entered production.
+The film was to be remade in Tamil with Aadhi Pinisetty, but the film never entered production.

 The film was remade in Odia as Premo Na Pagalopana.
-A film, announced to be remade in Hindi starring Tara Sutaria and debutant Ahan Shetty in March 2019, began filming on 6 August with title as Tadap.
+A Hindi remake starring Tara Sutaria and debutant Ahan Shetty was announced in March 2019, filming began on 6 August with the title Tadap.
 Produced by Sajid Nadiadwala, directed by Milan Luthria and presented by Fox Star Studios, it released theatrically on 3 December 2021.

-Another film, which is touted to be a remake, is the Kannada film Shiva 143, starring Dheeran Ramkumar and Manvita Kamath in the lead roles was released on 26th August 2022 in theatres.
+Another film, a remake, is the Kannada film Shiva 143, starring Dheeran Ramkumar and Manvita Kamath in the lead roles was released on 26 August 2022 in theatres.
 It is produced by Jayanna and Bhogendhra, directed by Anil Kumar.
 In 2020, Ajay Bhupathi confirmed the sequel of the film.